 Let’s see it in the case of the ESP32

 The ESP32, as we usually refer to it, is a SoC.
 I leave you a link with the list of available ESP32 models Chipsets | Espressif Systems.
-There aren’t too many, there are 5 models: ESP32, ESP32-S2, ESP32-S3, ESP32-C, ESP32-H, and that’s it.
+There aren’t that many, there are 5 models, ESP32, ESP32-S2, ESP32-S3, ESP32-C, ESP32-H, and that’s it.

-Finally, we have development boards that mount a SoM.
-They are used for prototyping, or for us to play at home 😉.
-There you have a list of the boards at Development Boards | Espressif Systems.
+Finally we have the development boards that mount a SoM.
+They are for prototyping, or for us to play with at home 😉.
+Here is a list of the boards at Development Boards | Espressif Systems

 Let’s see an example

-- SoM: ESP32-WROOM-32E tells me that it is compatible with 4/8/16MB Flash memory, and that it does not have PSRAM.
+- SoM: ESP32-WROOM-32E tells me it is compatible with 4/8/16MB Flash memory, and that it does not have PSRAM.

-- SoC: ESP32-D0WD-V3 tells me that it has a dual-core Xtensa CPU, with 520KB SRAM, 448KB ROM, 16KB RTC SRAM.
+- SoC: ESP32-D0WD-V3 tells me it is a dual-core Xtensa CPU, with 520KB SRAM, 448KB ROM, 16KB RTC SRAM.

 - CPU: Xtensa single-/dual-core 32-bit LX6 microprocessor @240Mhz.